Segmented Operations using Matrix Multiplications: Segmented operations in MMV-RAM

-The first application of our segmented scan algorithm in the MMV-RAM model is the element-wise multiplication between two vectors with integer elements.
-We first recall that two integers with $B$ bits each cannot be multiplied with an AC[0] circuit (since parity reduces to integer multiplication \cite{vollmer1999introduction}).
+The first application is the element-wise multiplication between two vectors with integer elements.
+We remind that the product of two $B$-bit integers is \emph{not} in AC[0], due to parity \cite{vollmer1999introduction}.
 From the lower bound of Theorem \ref{eq:hastad_size_depth_tradeoff}, this means that any boolean circuit for integer multiplication $B^{\OO(1)}$ size will have $\Omega\left( \frac{\log(B)}{\log\log(B)} \right)$ depth.
-Using \Cref{alg:segmscan} as the building block, we can exploit the \ac{MMU} to achieve a circuit of smaller depth and polynomial size.
+Using segmented scan as building block, we can exploit the \ac{MMU} to achieve a circuit of smaller depth and polynomial size, as described in Lemma \ref{lemma:integer_multiplication_with_scan}. \begin{lemma} Let $a$ and $b$ be two integers with magnitudes $|a|,|b|\leq M \leq 2^B$.
+In the MMV-RAM model, we can compute the product $ab$ with: \begin{itemize} \item $\OO(\log_s(B))$ steps and $\OO\left(\matmulcost(\tfrac{B}{s})+sB^2\right)$ work, \item $B\in\OO(\log(M))$ bits-per-element to avoid overflow. \end{itemize} \begin{proof} Let $m=\lceil\log(M)\rceil$.
+Following the ``school method'' (e.g. \cite[Chapter 1]{vollmer1999introduction}), we know that we can write $ab = \sum_{i=0}^{m-1}c_i,$ where: